Development of the Kerosene/Paraffin Lamp

 According to a very general definition, oils are liquids that are immiscible with water.
 On the one hand there are “fatty oils” that are obtained from plants (= vegetable oils such as olive oil, linseed oil) and animals (= animal oils such as cod liver oil); and on the other hand "mineral oils" contained in the fossil residues in the earth, for example petrol and its components.
 These two main groups were most of mankind's light sources until recently.
 There are other oils, such as the essential oils from plants for creating fragrances or for cosmetic purposes, but they are not used for lighting purposes.
 All these different types of oil have different chemical compositions; this means that they differ from one another in their application properties.

 Olive oil, representing all other vegetable and animal oils, is not flammable on its own; it needs a wick on which components of the oil can be heated, vaporized and burned.
-The wick is a simple structure made of thickly twisted cotton, linen or any other organic material.
-The end of the wick, tucked into a suitable piece of wood or cork, floats on the oil and can be lit directly there.
+In historical times, the wick consisted of dried plant fibres twisted together or suitable threads of other, more or less absorbent fabrics.
+Today, cotton threads interwoven are used for this purpose.
+In the simplest form of an oil lamp, e.g. in a simple cup filled with oil, the end of the wick, inserted in a suitable piece of wood or cork, floats on the oil, where it can be lit directly.
 The wick burns in immediate vicinity of the oil surface.

 For centuries, vegetable and animal oils existed side by side as fuel in oil lamps.
 Wherever oil-producing plants could be cultivated, mainly vegetable oil was used, which probably also represented the far greater part of the oils used.
 In other areas, where vegetable oils were not available, one had to use fats from animals, which, however, if not cleaned, stank very badly and smoked profusely.
 These animal fats included tallow, which was more likely to be used to make candles because of its relatively rigid structure, and fats and oils from whales, which had been hunted since the 18th century and on a very large scale in the 19th century.
 The "whale oil" has helped several generations of people through the dark hours of the night, but has decimated the whale population in the oceans significantly.